 - ½ teaspoon basil

-- 2 large 29-ounce can whole tomatoes and their juices, crushed by hand
+- 2 (29-ounce) cans whole tomatoes and their juices, crushed by hand I like San Marzanos

 - Kosher salt and pepper, to taste

 - Optional: canned and drained corn, peas or lima beans, about ½ - ¾ cup each

 - In a large dutch oven, melt 2 tablespoons butter.
 Add chopped onions, a pinch of salt, and cook until translucent, about 5 minutes.
 Add garlic, cook 1 minute until fragrant and then add the ground beef.
 Break up beef with wooden spoon and cook until no longer pink.

 - Add the tomatoes, beef broth and wine.
 Stir well and then add the parsley, basil and thyme.
 Season with salt and pepper.
 Add the vegetables: potatoes, celery, green beans, carrots, parsnips and cabbage (and any other optional veggies).
 Stir well to combine and bring to a boil.
 Reduce heat to low, cover and simmer for 1½ hours, stirring occasionally, until the vegetables are all tender and the soup broth has fully developed.
 Enjoy.